OPEN CALL

 ARCHIVE

-The works carried out in each edition integrate and make up the residence’s archive.
-This archive is used for presentation, dissemination, and promotion of the project within the framework of exhibition venues such as museums, fairs, and cultural entities.
+The works produced in each edition become part of the residency’s archive.
+This archive is used for the presentation, dissemination, and promotion of the project within the framework of exhibitions organized by museums, fairs, and cultural institutions.

 INSURANCE

-The residency will be held in a bilingual environment, providing support in both Spanish and English according to the needs and composition of the participating groups.
-This aims to ensure smooth communication between local and international artists, facilitating cultural exchange and collaboration.
+The residency will take place in a bilingual environment, offering support in both Spanish and English according to the needs and composition of each participant group, ensuring smooth communication between local and international artists, and facilitating cultural exchange and collaboration.

 NOT INCLUDED IN THE PROGRAM